King's College London: Music

 There are many music societies at King's including a cappella groups, orchestras, choir, musical theatre and jazz society.
 King's has three orchestras: King's College London Symphony Orchestra (KCLSO), King's College London Chamber Orchestra and KCL Concert Orchestra.

 Founded in 1945, the Choir of King's College London consists of around 30 choral scholars.
-The choir regularly broadcasts on BBC Radio 3 and Radio 4 and has made recordings mainly focus on 16th-century English and Spanish repertoire.
+The choir regularly broadcasts on BBC Radio 3 and Radio 4, and has made recordings – mainly focusing on 16th-century English and Spanish repertoire.

 All the King's Men is an all-male a cappella ensemble from King's College London.
 Founded in 2009, it become the first group outside of Oxford and Cambridge to win The Voice Festival UK in 2012.

 American rock band Foo Fighters played their first UK gig at King's College London Students Union in 1995.
 Pop singer Taylor Swift played her first UK gig at the Strand Campus in 2008.